Variational Quantum Algorithms: Challenges and potential solutions

-While the previous results rely on the randomness of the ansatz there is a conceptually different phenomena that can lead to BPs.
-Recently, it was shown in~\cite{wang2020noise} that noise can induce barren plateaus, regardless of the ansatz employed.
+Although previous results rely on the randomness of the ansatz, there is a conceptually different phenomenon that can lead to BPs.
+Recently, it was shown in Ref.~\cite{wang2020noise} that noise can induce barren plateaus, regardless of the ansatz employed.
 Here, the presence of noise acting throughout the circuit progressively corrupts the state towards the fixed point of the noise model, usually the maximally mixed state~\cite{franca2020limitations}.
-Such phenomenon was shown to arise when the circuit depth needs to be linear (or larger) with the system size, meaning that it will affect many widely used ansatze.
+Such a phenomenon was shown to arise when the circuit depth needs to be linear (or larger) with the system size, meaning that it will affect many widely-used ansatzes.